 On November 1st, Presiding Bishop Michael Curry will lead a National Prayer Service for Healing and Wholeness.
 It will be livestreamed from Washington National Cathedral, and here is the link: https://episcopalchurch.org/posts/publicaffairs/holding-hope-national-service-healing-and-wholeness

 The book group is currently reading God and the Pandemic by N. T. Wright.
 Gary and Laurie James host the weekly study via Zoom at 2:00 on Wednesdays and they also provide thoughtful questions to ponder.
 If you’re interested, do consider joining in—N.T.
 Wright’s book is available electronically and in hard copy. –V.L.

-BIBLE STUDY IS OFF TO A GREAT START!!
-I hope you will consider joining us via Zoom as we look at the next Sunday’s readings.
+THE VICAR’S BIBLE STUDY I hope you will consider joining us via Zoom as we look at the next Sunday’s readings.
 You do not need to have a lot of scriptural knowledge or exegetical skills to take part, just a curiosity about what God is saying to us in the holy texts.
 Our conversations often wander down unexpected paths as we dive into God’s word, and you never know what we’ll come away with after our time.
-Here’s the Zoom link which will be good through October 20th.
+Here’s the Zoom link which will be good through December 1st.

 Topic: Bible Study

 Time: Oct 20, 2020 10:00 AM 10:00 AM Pacific Time (US and Canada)